Distributed Model Predictive Covariance Steering: Simulation Experiments

-In the next task, we highlight the scalability of DMPCS to large-scale multi-robot problems.
+Subsequently, we highlight the scalability of DiMPCS to large-scale multi-robot problems.
 In particular, we consider a problem with 256 robots that need to move from one $16 \times 16$ square grid to another one while avoiding collisions with each other and the obstacles in between.
-For this task, we used $N_{\mathrm{total}} = 150$.
-Figure \ref{fig_formation} shows a snapshot of the task at $k=40$, while the full task is available in the supplementary video.
-With DMPCS, all robots are successfully driven to their targets while maintaining their safety.
+Figure \ref{fig_formation} shows a snapshot of the task, while the full task is available in the supplementary video.
+All robots are successfully driven to their targets while maintaining their safe operation.